osrf/gazebo_tutorials/ros_wrapper_versions/tutorial.md

  this is the recommended section:

 ### ROS2 Foxy
-ROS2 Foxy hosts or use the ----- version of Gazebo.
+ROS2 Foxy hosts or use the 11.x version of Gazebo.
-For a fully-integrated ROS system, we recommend using the ----- version of Gazebo.
-The way to proceed is just to use the ROS repository (it will automatically install `gazebo----`) and do ***not*** use the osrfoundation repository.
+For a fully-integrated ROS system, we recommend using the 11.x version of Gazebo.
+The way to proceed is just to use the ROS repository (it will automatically install `gazebo11`) and do ***not*** use the osrfoundation repository.

 ### ROS2 Eloquent